glauberramos/tags/README.md

 Tags was created to test a design idea of how tags should be created by the user.

-- It's cliente site only.
+- It's cliente side only.
   * Html
   * CSS
   * Javascript